Licmeth/cam-scanner-2/README.md

 - [ ] Auto-adjust brightness and contrast
 - [ ] Allow image JPEG2000 compression for pdf
 - [ ] Enable pinch to zoom in camera preview
+- [ ] Use About Libraries gradle plugin

 ## Requirements